Functions#

 the denominator of the fraction.

-- value_get_fraction_numerator(value: Value) int #
+- value_get_fraction_numerator(value: Value) int#

 Gets the numerator of the fraction specified by

-.- Parameters:
+value.- Parameters:

 value – a GValue initialized to